radixsorth/RPKOpt/README.md

 | `reactor_plot_paths` | plots the evolution of all $\beta_{\text{eff},i}$ in a composite figure |

 `reactor_optimize` or `reactor_randomize` may be called multiple times after `reactor_init`

+The script `reactor_study` uses persistent variables (named `PERSIST_....`) to perform a parametric study (the current version iterates over different settings of solver accuracy, gradient computation method, and subset of experiments.